ltinder05/dldFinal/code/README.md

 Note:  There is a C version here for those that like C, but it may be somewhat non-intuitive.
 However, feel free to use the version you feel comfortable with.

+Also included is a simple python program, first_repeat.py, to check for repeats in the output file from your LFSR testbench.
+This can be used to prove your implementation is a maximal LFSR.